YotamAviv/oneofus/test_plan.md

 - Submit 2 things, verify revokeAt
   - submit subject "A"
+  - BUG: I had to refresh the nerdster.
+I think that after signing in again with a delegate, it didn't load my delegate statement.
   - submit subject "B"
   - revoke delegate at first (the earlier of the 2, "A")
   - TODO: Display revoked keys on Nerdster with cross out like on the phone.